jaimit-joshi/SES-Project/README.md

-# 🎓 SLIMS — Smart Learning and Information Management System
+# 🎓 SLIMS — Student Learning and Information Management System

 ## 📘 Project Overview
 The **Smart Learning and Information Management System (SLIMS)** is a full-stack web application designed to streamline academic and administrative processes between **Students**, **Teachers**, and **Admins**.